 The below chart shows the price trend of the OIL for the last two years:

 This ETF was a bit late in showing the effects of Covid but it did drop drastically.
 It dropped to $8.11 in May’20 (from $19.62 in January 2020).
 The index has now recovered and is currently trading at a price above $18.
-This amazing recovery makes this the best crude oil ETF to buy in 2021.
+This amazing recovery makes this the best crude oil ETF to buy in 2023.
+Investing in best ETFs is one of the most easiest and safe investment option.

 Also check out Best Forex Brokers for Trading